-A. LANGUAGE LINE SERVICES

-he New York City Police Department provides language services by the phone, in the field, and at police facilities.
+VI.
+PROVISION OF LANGUAGE ACCESS SERVICES A. LANGUAGE LINE SERVICES he New York City Police Department provides language services by the phone, in the field, and at police facilities.
 The Department will continue to utilize its contract for Language Line Services.
 In doing so, the Police Department is able to provide its vital services (e.g., taking crime complaints, preparing arrest reports, retrieving vouchered property, etc.) in over 100 languages.
 The NYPD Communications Division administers Language Line operations for the Police Department.
 Language Line Solutions is a private vendor that provides interpretation services in over 180 languages.
 In CY2020, the Police Department expended approximately \$794,000 on Language Line services across all its contracts (e.g., 911, Domestic Violence, Internal Affairs, etc.) with an average call length of 10 minutes.
 The most common language requested was Spanish, followed by Mandarin Chinese and Russian.
-The Department currently utilizes Language Line only for telephonic and video interpretation.
-Documents translation is provided by another Department vendor, Accurate Communications or, in exigent circumstances, by employees that have been certified through the Language Initiative Program.
-In CY2020, the Police Department expended approximately \$12,500 on document translation by Accurate Communications.
+The Department currently utilizes Language Line only for telephonic and video

+Documents translation is interpretation. provided by another Department vendor, Accurate Communications or, in exigent circumstances, by employees that have been certified through the Language Initiative Program.
+In CY2020, the Police Department expended approximately \$12,500 on translation document Accurate bv Communications.